dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

 _Written by William Hesse <br />
 May 2012_

 Dart programs running on the standalone Dart VM (_command-line apps_) can call C or C++ functions in a shared library, by means of native extensions.
-This article shows how to write, compile, and build such native extensions on Windows, Mac OS X, and Linux.
+This article shows how to write and build such native extensions on Windows, Mac OS X, and Linux.

 You can provide two types of native extensions: asynchronous or synchronous.
 An _asynchronous extension_ runs a native function on a separate thread, scheduled by the Dart VM.
 A _synchronous extension_ uses the Dart virtual machine library's C API (the Dart Embedding API) directly and runs on the same thread as the Dart isolate.
 An asynchronous function is called by sending a message to a Dart port, receiving the response on a reply port.